 Variances & Conditional Use Permits

 The City of Windsor Heights works with Safe Building Iowa to process permits.
-Please send requests for Conditional Use Permits, for variances from the Zoning Ordinance or Sign Ordinance, and for appeals form staff’s administrative interpretations of said Ordinances to Safe Building Iowa at firstname.lastname@example.org or call 515-333-4161.
+Please send requests for Conditional Use Permits, for variances from the Zoning Ordinance or Sign Ordinance, and for appeals from staff’s administrative interpretations of said Ordinances to Safe Building Iowa at firstname.lastname@example.org or call 515-333-4161.

 The forms for Conditional Use Permits, variances, and appeals of administrative decisions are available here: